awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 + `MajorEngineVersion`
 + `OptionGroupDescription`

-## Making a Copy of an Option Group<a name="USER_WorkingWithOptionGroups.Copy"></a>
+## Copying an option group<a name="USER_WorkingWithOptionGroups.Copy"></a>

-You can use the AWS CLI or the Amazon RDS API to make a copy of an option group\.
+You can use the AWS CLI or the Amazon RDS API copy an option group\.
 Copying an option group is convenient when you have an existing option group and you want to include most of its custom parameters and values in a new option group\.
 You can also make a copy of an option group that you use in production and then modify the copy to test other option settings\.

+**Note**
+Currently, you can't copy an option group to a different AWS Region\.

 ### AWS CLI<a name="USER_WorkingWithOptionGroups.Copy.CLI"></a>

 To copy an option group, use the AWS CLI [copy\-option\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-option-group.html) command\.
-Include the following required parameters:
+Include the following required options:
 + `--source-option-group-identifier`
 + `--target-option-group-identifier`
 + `--target-option-group-description`

 **Example**
-The following example creates an option group named `new-local-option-group`, which is a local copy of the option group `my-remote-option-group`\.
+The following example creates an option group named `new-option-group`, which is a local copy of the option group `my-option-group`\.
 For Linux, macOS, or Unix:

 ```
 aws rds copy-option-group \
-    --source-option-group-identifier arn:aws:rds:us-west-2:123456789012:og:my-remote-option-group \
+    --source-option-group-identifier my-option-group \
-    --target-option-group-identifier new-local-option-group \
+    --target-option-group-identifier new-option-group \
-    --target-option-group-description "Option group 2"
+    --target-option-group-description "My new option group"
 ```
 For Windows:

 ```
 aws rds copy-option-group ^
-    --source-option-group-identifier arn:aws:rds:us-west-2:123456789012:og:my-remote-option-group ^
+    --source-option-group-identifier my-option-group ^
-    --target-option-group-identifier new-local-option-group ^
+    --target-option-group-identifier new-option-group ^
-    --target-option-group-description "Option group 2"
+    --target-option-group-description "My new option group"
 ```

 ### RDS API<a name="USER_WorkingWithOptionGroups.Copy.API"></a>